-- □ Strive to conform fully to this Code of Conduct. - ☐ Serve as a gyroplane ambassador to the public by providing accurate information and refuting misinformation concerning gyroplane activities, and by encouraging potential student pilots. - □ Volunteer in support of general aviation. - ☐ Express appreciation to controllers and service personnel for their assistance and good service. - □ Participate in aviation-related fund raising events. - ☐ Invite constructive criticism from your fellow aviators and provide the same when asked. - ☐ Adhere to the highest ethical principles in all aviation dealings, including business practices. - Seek to resolve disputes informally and congenially.
+Serve as a GA ambassador to the public by providing accurate information and refuting misin formation concerning GA activities, and by encouraging potential student pilots.

+- □ Volunteer in support of general aviation. - ☐ Make charitable use of your aviation resources (for example, by transporting persons seeking medical care or donating flight time to youth and environmental programs). - □ Express appreciation to controllers and service personnel for their assistance and good service. - □ Participate in aviation-related fund raising events.

+Strive to conform fully to this Code of Conduct.

+- ☐ Invite constructive criticism from your fellow aviators and provide the same when asked. - □ Adhere to the highest ethical principles in all aviation dealings, including business practices. - □ Seek to resolve disputes informally and congenially.